sannalavamsi/Office-Emplyee-Management-System/README.md

 # Office-Emplyee-Management-System---Django

-By this Project we can create information like Personal details and Hiring date about all the Employees.
+Built a Office Emplyee Management System usnig Django for storing and Managing information like Personal details and Hiring date of all the Employees.
-CRUD Operations so that the admin can Create, View , Filter, Delete Employes based on the requirement.
+CRUD Operations are used so that the admin can Create, View , Filter, Delete Employes based on the requirement.

 TechStack Used: